gniemira/gniemira.github.io/_posts/2013-08-24-vagrant-for-dummies.md

 date:   2013-08-24
 ---

-[Vagrant](http://www.vagrantup.com/) is a tool that let's you quickly spin up virtual machines.
+[Vagrant](http://www.vagrantup.com/) is a tool that lets you quickly spin up virtual machines.
 Now, whenever I start a new project, I like to include a Vagrantfile and spin up a virtual machine for a few reasons.
 However, the distance between starting projects is just long enough that I forget how to do it.
 So here's a reminder to myself:

 ## Step 1 - RTFM